Partnering organizations include:

 Emergency Management: Are You Ready?
 (Grades 9-10)

-What would you do if you were in an emergency situation?
-In a fire, flood, tornado or terrorist attack, would you stay calm?
+What would you do if you were in an emergency situation, such as a fire, flood, tornado or terrorist attack?
+Would you stay calm?
 Are you ready?
 Do you have a plan?
-This summer program will cover basic preparedness skills and emergency management knowledge that every young adult should have.
+This summer camp will cover basic preparedness skills and emergency management knowledge that every young adult should have.
 Students will learn how to prepare for weather and water emergencies, fires, motor vehicle accidents and wilderness survival.
 They will practice basic skills to help them be ready to prepare, prevent, respond, recover and mitigate emergencies in the future.
+This program covers most objectives for the Scout Emergency Management Merit Badge.

-Special Note: Students should bring a packed lunch each day.
-Special Note: This program covers most objectives for the Scout Emergency Management Merit Badge
+Special Note: Students should bring a lunch and drink each day.

-To register for courses on any of the GST BOCES campuses, register online at http://cf1.gstboces.org/summerofinnovation/registration.
+To register for courses on any of the GST BOCES campuses, register online at http://cfapps.gstboces.org/summerofinnovation/registration.

 For questions or comments, contact: